by Frank Overton, 2004, revised May 2016

 Example Anaerobic Workout: Zone 6: 2 sets of 3 x 1 min On 1 min OFF Full Gas (as hard as you can) between 121 – 160% of your threshold power

-The power requirements of a road race vary widely and as such your training should too.
-From threshold efforts, VO2max intervals, anaerobic 1minuters, to sprints, road racing can have it all in the same race.
+The power requirements of races vary widely and your training should too.
+From threshold efforts, VO2max intervals, anaerobic 1 minuters, to sprints, many races have it all in the same race.
 Optimize your intervals considering the course and terrain of your target race.
 Is there a rolling section where crosswinds promote echelons that shatter the field?
 Or is there a climb that lasts 10 minutes or more?

 Time Trials: Enter the Pain Cave

 Time trials are so fundamentally simple: go as hard as you can for the entire distance.
 Due to the lengthy time frame you will gravitate to your maximal sustained power output.
-If you nailed down your threshold from your MAP test this is where you can use it.
+If you nailed down your Functional Threshold Power, this is where you can use it.
 Be careful not to go out too hard or start off too slow.
 Pacing yourself by perceived exertion or “feel” also works well with experience but this is really where powermeters are invaluable!

 I recommend starting your threshold training gradually (as with all phases of your training) with a couple of 10 minute efforts, 2 x 10 min On 5 min Off.
 After ample recovery and adaptation up the ante to 15 minute efforts at the same workload, 2 x 15 min On 5 min Off.
 Increase the power output of the intervals as your fitness progresses and you’ll be ready for the infamous 2 x 20’s: 2 x 20 min On 5 min Off.
 That’s perfect training for a 40K time trial!

-Example Time Trial Threshold Workouts: Zone 4: 2 x 20 min ON 5 min OFF Full Gas (as hard as you can) between 91 – 105% of your threshold power
+Example Time Trial Threshold Workouts: Zone 4: 2 x 20 min ON 5 min OFF Full Gas (as hard as you can) between 100 – 107% of your functional threshold power

 Attacks, Counterattacks, and Breakaways: the fun hard stuff!